WallarooLabs/wally/book/go/api/writing-your-own-stateful-application.md

 ### Partition

-If we were to use partitioning in the alphabet application from the previous section, and we wanted to partition by key, then one way we could go about it is to create a partition key list.
+If we were to use partitioning in the alphabet application from the previous section and we wanted to partition by key, then one way we could go about it is to create a partition key list.

 To create a partition key list, we use the `MakeLetterPartitions()` function: